Table of contents

 - Audit your expenses: Check your cash flow in detail and create a hiring plan that you can afford.
 In some cases, you may find that hiring temporary workers as needed is less expensive than taking on full-time regular staff.

 - Make sure you hire and keep the right employees: Replacing an employee costs a lot.
 You decrease the total cost associated with recruiting and training when you hire (and then retain) the right people.
 Look for candidates with good track records, who come recommended, and who fit in with the company culture.
-Once they’re onboarded, make sure you build a relationship and provide paths for growth; it makes it more likely that they will stay in their role and help with you keeping valuable employees.
+Once your employees are onboarded, make sure you build a relationship and provide paths for growth; it makes it more likely that they will stay in their role and help with you keeping valuable employees.

 - Increase prices: This is a great way to increase cash flow.
 Customers are rarely happy with a price hike, but keep in mind that your competitors will be forced to do the same.
 Just make sure you keep track of trends, and don’t raise prices too high.